Reconfigurable Physical Unclonable Function based on SOT-MRAM Chips: Results

-The reconfiguration workflow and authentication protocol are illustrated in Fig. \ref{fig1overall}E. An example of reconfiguration in SOT-MRAM PUF chip mainly follows these key steps: Initially, initializing the chip to all ``1"s (``FF" polarized writing); Then, applying the first set pulse of ``00"-polarity to form stochastic states map, which might be affected by working temperature and deviated from ideal distribution; and finally, applying the second set pulse of ``FF"-polarity to correct the data distribution.
-The above process is noted as ``FF-00-FF" polarized writing, and the reverse process denotes ``00-FF-00" polarized writing.
-Related authentication protocol of the proposed rPUF: When the response needs to be refreshed, the reconfiguration starts, and the response stored by the SOT-MRAM chip is written randomly via a dual-pulse strategy.
-After reconfiguration, the SOT-MRAM chip stores stable responses and interacts with external devices for authentication in the form of CRP.
-Chips from the same manufacturer or after a new reconfiguration can vary significantly in CRP space, thus greatly reducing the risk of being copied or predicted and ensuring system security.

-In addition, to distinguish between single-bit and chip-level statistics, we employ two complementary metrics: (i) Hamming weight (HW) quantifies the ``1" distribution at the chip level; (ii) WSR means the writing success rate compared to the initialization state; (iii) switching probability $P_{sw}$ characterizes single-bit probabilistic behavior.
-In the single-pulse strategy, the HW directly corresponds to the WSR during 00-FF processes.
-For FF-00 processes, HW = 1 - WSR.
-Additionally, the bit error rate (BER) refers to a metric of read reliability.
+Figure \ref{fig1overall}E illustrates the workflow of the rPUF in an SOT-MRAM chip.
+First, the chip is initialized to 1 values (i.e., FF polarized writing).
+Next, the first set pulse of 00 polarity is applied to form a map of stochastic states, which may be affected by the operating temperature and deviate from the ideal distribution.
+Finally, a second set pulse of FF polarity is applied to correct the data distribution.
+The above process is denoted as FF–00–FF polarized writing, while the reverse is denoted as 00–FF–00 polarized writing.
+The related authentication protocol is as follows.
+When the response needs to be refreshed, the reconfiguration starts, and the response stored by the SOT-MRAM chip is written randomly via the dual-pulse reconfiguration strategy.
+After reconfiguration, the SOT-MRAM chip stores stable responses and interacts with external devices for authentication in the form of a CRP.
+Chips from the same manufacturer or after a new reconfiguration can vary greatly in CRP space, which greatly reduces the risk of being copied or predicted and ensures system security.
+To distinguish between single-bit and chip-level statistics, we employed three complementary metrics: the Hamming weight (HW) to quantify the distribution of 1 values at the chip level, the WSR compared to the initialization state, and the switching probability $P_{sw}$ to characterize single-bit probabilistic behavior.
+In the single-pulse reconfiguration strategy, the HW directly corresponds to the WSR during 00–FF processes.
+For FF–00 processes, HW = 1-WSR.
+The bit error rate (BER) was used as a metric to evaluate the read reliability.